Jetstar is offering $19 flights around Australia from July

 Jetstar is offering flights around the country from $19 for a heap of destinations, including routes like Sydney to Melbourne, Sydney to Brisbane, Sydney to Cairns in North Queensland, and Melbourne to Byron Bay.
 The flights are available for travel between July 10 to October 31.
 Check here for the details – you can book now.

-Now, Jetstar may be offering flights for cheap, but that doesn't mean much if you'll have to spend 14 days alone at home before you can explore the state you've landed in – so which states and territories have lifted virus travel restrictions?
-You don't need a permit, or to isolate when entering New South Wales, Victoria or the ACT.
-Queensland's borders are scheduled to open on July 10, however Western Australia's are closed for the indefinite future.
-The Northern Territory and Tasmania are still insisting that travellers self-isolate for 14 days once they enter the state, however they can come in.
-South Australia, on the other hand, has selectively opened up its borders and is allowing residents of WA, Tasmania and the Northern Territory in so far.
+Now, Jetstar may be offering flights for cheap, but that doesn't mean much if you'll have to spend 14 days alone at home before you can explore the state you've landed in.
+So it's worth noting which states and territories have lifted virus travel restrictions.
+You don't need a permit or to isolate when entering New South Wales, Victoria or the ACT.
+Queensland's borders are scheduled to open on July 10, however, Western Australia's are closed for the foreseeable future.
+The Northern Territory and Tasmania are still insisting that travellers self-isolate for 14 days once they enter the state, whereas South Australia, has selectively opened up its borders and is allowing residents of WA, Tasmania and the Northern Territory in so far.
 The rest of the country is expected to be able to follow suit on July 20.